-As a startup, you’re battling against giants, and let me be blunt: those giants have deeper pockets, established credibility, and an audience that already trusts them.
+As a startup, you’re battling against giants, and let us be blunt: those giants have deeper pockets, established credibility, and an audience that already trusts them.

 Think of link building as guerrilla warfare for startups.
 You don’t have the budget to bombard audiences with ads or hire entire PR firms.

-But you can outsmart the competition by focusing on what they can’t—authenticity, hyper-targeted value, and clever strategies that make people want to link to you.
+But you can outsmart the competition by focusing on what they can’t which can be authenticity, hyper-targeted value, and clever strategies that make people want to link to you.

 Why Startups Need a Unique Link Building Approach